ChandrashekarDevarasetti/Visual-Healthcare-Insights-Python-EDA-Power-BI-Dashboards/README.md

 ### Run Python EDA Notebook

  #### 1️⃣ Install dependencies
- Make sure you have all the necessary dependencies by running the following command:
+ &nbsp;&nbsp;&nbsp;&nbsp; Make sure you have all the necessary dependencies by running the following command:

  &nbsp;&nbsp;&nbsp;&nbsp; pip install -r Python/requirements.txt

  #### 2️⃣ Launch the Jupyter Notebook
- After installing the dependencies, open the Jupyter notebook with the following command: jupyter notebook Python/HEALTHCARE_EDA.ipynb
+ &nbsp;&nbsp;&nbsp;&nbsp; After installing the dependencies, open the Jupyter notebook with the following command:

+ &nbsp;&nbsp;&nbsp;&nbsp; jupyter notebook Python/HEALTHCARE_EDA.ipynb

  #### 3️⃣ In your browser, open the notebook and run all cells sequentially
- Once the notebook is open in your browser, execute all the cells to run the EDA analysis.
+ &nbsp;&nbsp;&nbsp;&nbsp; Once the notebook is open in your browser, execute all the cells to run the EDA analysis.

-### - 📊 Open Power BI Dashboard
+### 📊 Open Power BI Dashboard
  #### 1️⃣ Install Power BI Desktop
- If you haven't already, install Power BI Desktop.
+ &nbsp;&nbsp;&nbsp;&nbsp; If you haven't already, install Power BI Desktop.
 You can download it from here.

  #### 2️⃣ Open the Power BI file
- To view the dashboards, open the Power BI file located in the PowerBI directory:
+ &nbsp;&nbsp;&nbsp;&nbsp; To view the dashboards, open the Power BI file located in the PowerBI directory:

  &nbsp;&nbsp;&nbsp;&nbsp; PowerBI/HealthCare_Dashboard.pbix

  #### 3️⃣ Explore all the interactive dashboards
- Once the Power BI file is open, you can explore the following interactive dashboards:
+ &nbsp;&nbsp;&nbsp;&nbsp; Once the Power BI file is open, you can explore the following interactive dashboards:

   - 📊 Overview Dashboard